gnachman/iterm2-website/source/_includes/3.3/documentation-coprocesses.md

 #### How Do I Start a Coprocess?
 There are two ways to start a coprocess.

-1. Select "Run Coprocess..." from the Shell menu.
+1. Select "Run Coprocess..." from the Session menu.
 Enter the name of a command to run as a coprocess.

 2. Create a Trigger in Prefs>Profiles>Advanced and select Run Coprocess... as the action.
 Give the script to run as a parameter.
 Triggers also have Silent Coprocesses, which prevent any output from going to the screen.
 This is useful for ZModem, for example.